 - 1. Consult with adviser regarding course selection; refer to KIN graduate program catalog and register for courses every fall and spring to maintain active status in the program. - 2.
 (Optional) Complete the KIN Course Planning Form; this maps your coursework by requirement area.
 Students are expected to complete the Planning Form after they have completed most of the required coursework.
 For full time students, this amounts to the second year of the program (3rd/4th semester). - 3.
 Submit your GPAS exceptions, if necessary, as early as possible.
 You may find the instructions here. - 4.
 Submit your Graduate Planning & Audit System (GPAS), required by the Graduate School.
 Students are expected to file the GPAS after registering for their last semester of coursework.
 You may find the instructions here. - 5.
-Determine final examining committee in consult with adviser by checking the Faculty Role List.
+Determine final examining committee in consultation with your adviser by checking the Faculty Role List.
 Ask faculty members if they are willing to serve on your final examining committee, and electronically assign committee. - 6.
-Work closely with adviser to prepare draft of thesis proposal and meet with final examining committee to propose thesis. - 7.
-If applicable, file Human Subjects forms to Institutional Review Board (IRB) to request approval to conduct dissertation research.
+Work closely with your adviser to prepare a draft of your thesis proposal and meet with your final examining committee to propose your thesis. - 7.
+If applicable, file a Human Subjects form with the Institutional Review Board (IRB) to request approval to conduct dissertation research.
 Once IRB approval is received, begin data collection.
 Beginning data collection prior to IRB approval is not permitted, even in cases where the study is exempt from full review. - 8.
 Write your dissertation. - 9.
 Schedule Final Oral Examination (defense) with adviser and committee. - 10.
 Submit the Graduate Application for Degree (MyU.umn.edu > Academics > Degree Progress tab) no later than the first day of the month you intend to graduate. - 11.
-Submit completed thesis to readers/reviewers at least two weeks prior to your defense date. - 12.
-Submit Reviewer's Report form (in Graduation Packet) online at least two weeks prior to defense. - 13.
-Hold thesis Defense/Final Examination and submit Final Exam Report form (in Graduation Packet) online. - 14.
-Submit dissertation, and all supporting paperwork (in Graduation Packet), to the Graduate School by the last business day of the anticipated month of graduation.
+Submit completed thesis to readers/reviewers at least two weeks prior to your defense date.

+- 12. Submit Reviewer's Report form (in Degree Completion Steps) online at least two weeks prior to defense. - 13.
+Hold thesis Defense/Final Examination and submit Final Exam Report form (in Degree Completion Steps) online. - 14.
+Submit dissertation, and all supporting paperwork (in Degree Completion Steps), to the Graduate School by the last business day of the anticipated month of graduation.